python-arch/Header_file_generator/README.md

 # Header File Generator

-This Repository introduces a simple script and GUI program to accept the parameters needed for the header file generated for the ESP32 microcontroller in the IOT project
+This Repository introduces a simple script and GUI program to accept the parameters needed for the header file generated for the ESP32 microcontroller in the IOT project.

+# The project is still in the phase of the proof of concept :) , it will be updated frequently.

 ## Getting Started